 Getting the Most Out of Your Current Phone System and Microsoft Teams

-BCM One Voice Enabled Teams fills the voice and service gaps you may experience when using only Microsoft Teams.
-In fact, the solution transforms your Teams capability into a full enterprise voice platform that has all of the video, chat, file storage and Microsoft integrations and the enterprise voice features your growing business needs.
+Look for a provider that can boost your Teams instance by filling the voice and service gaps you may experience using Microsoft Teams alone.
+A voice-enabled Teams solution transforms your Teams capability into a complete enterprise voice platform.
+You’ll get all the video, chat, file storage and Microsoft integrations you love about Teams, plus the enterprise voice features your growing business still needs.

 You already have a SIP service and Microsoft Teams

 A leading provider will connect your existing SIP trunks with your current Microsoft Teams tenant using hosted SBC’s if you use a SIP service and Microsoft Teams Phone System.

 You have a SIP service and aren’t using Microsoft Teams